elk-zone/.github/profile/README.md

 # Elk is in early alpha ⚠️

-It is already quite usable, but it isn't ready for wide adoption yet.
-We recommend you to use if if you would like to help us building it.
+Elk isn't ready for wide adoption yet.
+We recommend you to use it if you would like to help us building it.

-If you would like to get involved, join the [Elk discord server](https://chat.elk.zone) to chat with us and learn more about the project.
+To get involved, join the [Elk discord server](https://chat.elk.zone) and chat with us to learn more about the project.